Overview

 Training and Support

-- Job Hazard Analysis Training – Available through Workday.
-Provides an overview of the JHA process, how to complete the template, and how to integrate JHAs into daily operations.
+- Workday Training.
+Part 1: Provides an overview of the JHA process, and how to integrate JHAs into daily operations.
+Part 2: Provides direction on completing the JHA.

 - Consultation and Assistance